 SHOULD YOU CALL OR EMAIL?

 The short answer is, it’s up to you.
-Each sales process is different, and many people like to craft their own formula for best results.
+Each sales process is different, and many people like to craft their own formula for the best results.
 Sometimes that means starting out with an email while other people prefer to get their client on the line a little sooner.
-Take note that email inboxes can be easy to ignore while emails pile up, so be ready to have an email campaign which includes several emails to grab attention.
+Take note that email inboxes can be easy to ignore while emails pile up, so be ready to have an email campaign that includes several emails to grab attention.
 If you’re more into getting your prospect on the phone, be prepared with a voicemail friendly version of your message.

 IT’S NOT YOU, IT’S ME